-We just can’t resist some controversy.
-After getting everyone riled up over our pizza roundup, we’re opening another can of worms and letting you know just a few of our favourite spots for Perth’s favourite sandwich: the continental roll.
+We just can’t resist some controversy, and after getting everyone riled up over our pizza roundup we’re opening another can of worms and letting you know just a few of our favourite spots for Perth’s favourite sandwich: the humble conti roll.

 The Re Store

-I mean, this goes without saying.
+This, of course, really goes without saying.
 The home of the continental roll, The Re Store sets the standard for the sandwich in Perth.
-And while there’ll be lunchtimes I’ll be tempted by the pasta, or the soup, or the salads… I’ll always go back to the conti.
-Be still my heart.
+And while there’ll be lunchtimes that we’ll be tempted by the pasta, or the soup, or the salads… we’ll always go back to the conti.
+Be still our beating hearts.

 72 Lake Street, Northbridge